yogeshpatil4/pizza-project-sql/README.md

 - **Data Source & Timeframe:**
   The dataset is sourced from **Kaggle** and covers sales data from **January 1, 2015 to December 31, 2015**.

 ---

+## Project Level
+- **Beginner:**
+  This project is designed for beginners to intermediate SQL users.
+It covers fundamental SQL queries and gradually introduces more advanced concepts, making it an ideal resource for those looking to build their SQL skills.

+---

+## SQL Concepts Covered
+- **Basic Concepts:**
+  - SELECT statements, filtering, and sorting.
+  - Aggregation functions such as COUNT, SUM, AVG, MAX, and MIN.
+  - Basic JOIN operations to combine data from multiple tables.

+- **Intermediate Concepts:**
+  - GROUP BY for data aggregation.
+  - Time-based data analysis to identify trends (e.g., hourly/daily patterns).
+  - Advanced JOINs and subqueries.

+- **Advanced Concepts:**
+  - Calculating cumulative sums.
+  - Determining percentage contributions.
+  - Complex queries combining multiple SQL functions and operations.

+---